 All regular employees, whether full-time or part-time, may choose to be covered by the BC Medical Plan.
-The Employer shall pay one hundred percent (100%) of the regular premium.
+The Employer shall pay 100% of the regular premium.
 Benefits and premium rates shall be in accordance with the existing policy of the plan.